VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/price-lists.md

 ## Viewing a Price List

-Use any search toolВ to detect the necessary price list.В Double-click it to open detailed view.
+Use any search tool to detect the necessary price list.
+Double-click it to open detailed view.
 Price list details dialog has two tabs - "Summary" with price list overview information and "Prices" where the pricing options for items are defined:

 <img src="../../assets/images/docs/003-price-list.PNG" />